Secure-Platforms-Lab-W-M/MASC/readme.md

 MASC can be run using both Command Line Interface and Browser-based User Interface, which we discuss next.

-## Running MASC with the web interface
+## Running MASC with the Web Interface

-MASC web interface provides an user the opportunity to explore MASC along with its various scopes and operators.The web interface shall give the user the privildge to run Masc lab and Masc engine.Using MASC Lab an user can inspect the functionality of different operators for different configuration and through MASC Engine they can can mutate their source code using both Exhaustive or Selective Scope.
+MASC web interface provides an user the opportunity to explore MASC along with its various scopes and operators.
+The web interface shall give the user the privilege to run Masc lab and Masc engine.Using MASC Lab an user can inspect the functionality of different operators for different configuration and through MASC Engine they can can mutate their source code using both Exhaustive or Selective Scope.

 ### Environments

 The project is based on django frame work.

 ```sh
 python => 3.10.4
 Django => (4, 0, 5, 'final', 0)
 ```

 The MASC web interface is available in the ```masc-web-django``` branch of [MASC Repository](https://github.com/Secure-Platforms-Lab-W-M/MASC) from GitHub.
-First job is to clone the project.
-Next

-### Run MASC web interface
-- Create virtual environment
+To get started, please clone the `masc-web-django` branch.

+Next, create virtual environment to setup project specific dependencies.
+For example,

 ```sh
 python3 -m venv venv
 source venv/bin/activate
 ```

 for windows

 ```sh
 python3 -m venv venv
 .\venv\Scripts\activate
 ```

-- Install dependecies
+Next, install Dependencies,

 ```sh
 pip install -r requirements.txt
 ```

-- Make Migration
+and make the necessary databases and files:

 ```sh
 python manage.py makemigrations
 python manage.py migrate
 ```
-- Run server
+Finally, run server

 ```sh
 python manage.py runserver
 ```

 For the user manual of MASC web interface please go [here](https://github.com/Secure-Platforms-Lab-W-M/MASC/blob/masc-web-django/user_manual.md)

 ## Running MASC with the CLI